Hello! My name is Lisa Gorelik (they/them)

 Exploring dynamic ideas of community, queerness, ancestry, and form, I create through many mediums: digital illustration, graphic design, ceramics, music, and placemaking.

 My placemaking style focuses on co-creative experiences that engage community members in setting and craft.
-To reclaim what spaces queer, BIPOC, and marginalized people can connect with, I intentionally leverage nature in public space.
+To reclaim what spaces queer, BIPOC, and marginalized people can connect with, I intentionally leverage nature and public space.
 Past events have invited participants into community gardens, public parks, and nature reserves.
-Once rooted in nature, the activity takes inspiration from the setting, often centering craft and prioritizing creative, explorative activities like skill-sharing workshops, photoshoots, painting, planting, and more.
-Community organizing has given me the opportunity to reimagine the boundaries of public space and programming, with an intentional focus on where art & nature intersect.
-To read more about my experience, see my community practice page.
+Once rooted in nature, the activity takes inspiration from the setting, often prioritizing creative, explorative activities like skill-sharing workshops, photoshoots, painting, planting, and more.
+Community organizing encourages me to reimagine the boundaries of public space and expression, with an intentional focus on where art & nature intersect.
+Read more on my community organizing page.

 My personal creative practice allows me to explore the roomy corners of my queer identity and family history.
 Traversing Soviet-Jewish folklore, trans-masculine presentation, chronic illness, first-generation identity, and many other dynamic ideas of self, I love experimenting with different mediums.
 To see my work, scroll through my portfolio.